Physical Therapist Assistant: Duties, Pay + How to Become One

 Once you pass this exam, you will be a licensed PTA, but keep in mind every state will have additional requirements for licensure.
 Requirements may include a criminal background check, proof of liability insurance, jurisprudence assessment, a copy of transcripts from your PTA program, or state-specific exams.
 Most states also require license renewal every two years.

-3. Gain relevant work experience
+3. Gain relevant work experience.

 After graduation and passing the NPTE, reach out to PT clinics or other organizations that hire PTAs to gain relevant work experience.
 This is a key step in honing your skills as a PTA and finding a physical therapist assistant job.

-Professional experience has many benefits, from networking to resume building.
 When choosing a clinic or organization, consider what type of rehabilitation work interests you.
 For example, you might decide that you'd like to focus on sports-related injuries or surgery rehabilitation.
+Find a focus and look for an employer who offers work in the environment that suits you best.

 • Communication: PTAs must possess effective communication skills since the core of their job requires them to work directly with both patients and their physical therapists.

-• Active listening: PTAs must be equally adept at listening to PTs as they provide detailed instructions and patients as they provide feedback on how they feel.
+• Active listening: PTAs must be equally adept at active listening to PTs as they provide detailed instructions and patients as they provide feedback on how they feel.

 • Equipment knowledge: A PTA will use a wide variety of equipment when working with patients, from exercise equipment like therabands and medicine balls to therapeutic devices like electric stimulation and ultrasound.
 As a result, it's important to understand the use of each tool.